The Legend of Zelda: Story

-According to the in-game backstories, the world of Hyrule was created by the three golden goddesses: Din, Farore, and Nayru.
-Before departing, the goddesses left a sacred artifact called the Triforce, which could grant powers to the user.
-It physically manifests itself as three golden triangles in which each embodies one of the goddesses' virtues: Power, Courage, and Wisdom.
-However, because the Triforce has no will of its own and it can not judge between good and evil, it will grant any wish indiscriminately.
-Because of this, it was placed within an alternate world called the "Sacred Realm" or the "Golden Land" until one worthy of its power and has balanced virtues of Power, Wisdom, and Courage in their heart could obtain it, in its entirety.
-If a person is not of a balanced heart, the triforce part that the user mostly believes in will stay with that person and the remainder will seek out others.
+The world of Hyrule was created by three golden goddesses: Din, Farore, and Nayru.
+They created the world to trap Null, which absorbed all life that appeared in an endless void created by it.
+Before departing, the three goddesses left the Triforce, a sacred artifact which could grant any wish to its user.
+It manifests as three golden triangles, each embodying one of the goddesses' virtues: Power, Courage, and Wisdom.
+However, as the Triforce has no will of its own and it can not judge between good and evil, it will grant any wish indiscriminately.
+Because of this, it was placed within an alternate world called the "Sacred Realm" until one worthy of its power and has the balanced virtues of Power, Courage, and Wisdom in their heart could obtain it in its entirety.
+If a person does not possess balanced heart and tries to use the Triforce, it will split into three parts; the virtue that the user mostly believes in will stay with that person and the remainding two will seek out others.
 In order to master and control the triforce as a whole, the user must get the other parts found in other individuals and bring them together to reunite them.
-The Sacred Realm can itself be affected by the heart of those who enters it: those who are pure will make it a paradise, while those who are evil will transform it into a dark realm.
+The Sacred Realm can itself be affected by the heart of those who enter it: a pure heart will make it a paradise while evil will transform it into a dark realm.